DKavaliou-by/question_randomizer/README.md

 ## Installation and Setup
 No installation is required.
 Simply open the `index.html` file in a browser.
+The site is serving on github pages - [question_randomizer](https://dkavaliou-by.github.io/question_randomizer/)

 ## Technologies Used
 - HTML